SJ-tech-Sweden/eventory-multisite/README.md

 A project to view multiple eventory oganisations at once

-One deployed version exists at eventory.sj-tech.se [eventory.sj-tech.se](https://eventory.sj-tech.se)
+One deployed version exists at [eventory.sj-tech.se](https://eventory.sj-tech.se)

 ## Install the dependencies